ChiefGokhlayeh/textidote-action/README.md

 ## Contributing

-Please raise an issue if you encounter any issues related to this action.
+Please raise an issue if you encounter any troubles related to this action.
 Pull requests are always welcome.
+This is a hobby project afterall.

 Contributors in alphabetical order: